EetuEkman/solita-dev-academy-2023/README.md

 Run the setup_sqlserver.ps1 script in PowerShell 7 with the command `PS> ./setup_sqlserver.ps1`.

+Make sure the docker is up and running.

+After the setup script finishes, open up browser and go to http://localhost:5000.

 # Issues

 SQL Server BULK INSERT with Codepage = 65001 is unsupported on Linux systems and rows from the .CSV are inserted with Codepage = "RAW" option instead.